ppresto/aws-tasky/README.md

 terraform init
 terraform apply -auto-approve
 ```
-All AWS resources have been provisioned and configured to support the tasky application.
+All AWS resources will be provisioned and configured to support the tasky application.

 ### Resource Overview
-While the infrastructure is being provisioned review the resources.
+While the infrastructure is being provisioned review the resources that are being created.

 #### Tasky Image
 * [Dockerfile](https://github.com/ppresto/aws-tasky/blob/main/docker/Dockerfile.chainguard-static)